My doctor took an x-ray and told me that I have arthritis in my low back. How did I get this?

 Arthritis doesn’t run in my family.
 Will this arthritis spread?

 Answer: The most common type of arthritis that is found on a spinal x-ray is osteoarthritis or degenerative joint disease.
 This is when the pads or discs between the vertebra wear down and the vertebra are approximated.
 This condition is usually not acquired by heredity but rather by the following reasons:

 - Long term immobility of a spinal segment.

 When the spine is traumatized, if expedient or proper care is not rendered, often times the disc will degenerate and form osteoarthritis or degenerative joint disease.
 This phenomenum is not only commonly found in the low back but is common in other joints as well.
 Many times, several years following a whiplash injury osteoarthritis is evident in the cervical spine.
 This is one reason why it is vitally important for a person to have expedient care following a spinal injury such as this.

-Usually osteoarthritis in a joint that is caused by trauma or immobility will not spread to other areas.
-Routine Chiropractic treatments mobilize joints and minimizes wear and tear in spinal segments.
-Patients who are on wellness programsor under preventative Chiropractic care usually stay active longer, have minimal arthritic changes and are more productive in latter years.
+Usually, osteoarthritis in a joint that is caused by trauma or immobility will not spread to other areas.
+Routine Chiropractic treatments mobilize joints and minimize wear and tear in spinal segments.
+Patients who are on wellness programs under preventative Chiropractic care usually stay active longer, have minimal arthritic changes and are more productive in later years.
 We often tell patients the more active we keep their joints, the more active they will be, and the more active they are, the healthier they are: by getting more circulation to vital body parts, muscles and cardio-vascular regions.